Improving collaboration in the workplace can be tricky for project teams working remotely or at far-flung offices.

-An organized file sharing system is critical for collaboration between offices.
+An organized file sharing system is critical for improving collaboration in the workplace.
 Make sure everyone is on the same page about where to access, save and archive important documents.
 That might include meeting notes, critical business decisions, and processes, policies and procedures that pertain to the project.
 This helps you keep track of the most updated version of working documents, so you can refer to them when impromptu meetings or conversations occur.

 5. Reach out to the remote person

 It doesn’t seem like a big deal, but when you’re chatting with your co-worker about his daughter’s soccer game, commiserating with another about a client or cracking up over the latest office meme, you’re building relationships.
 The employee working remotely doesn’t get this kind of casual, easy interaction.
 However, a good alternative to in-person banter is interoffice messaging or video chatting for back and forth exchanges throughout the day.

 And make it a priority to reach out to remote employees.
 Instead of throwing around ideas with the same colleagues, call the remote team member.
 This simple gesture will help to further build the working relationship, as well as shake up your work output.
 Try to have check-ins once or twice a week.
 Especially if your work is not crossing paths, or if an employee goes silent.
 It doesn’t have to be a formal meeting, but more of a “Hey, how is it going?
 Anything I can help you with?”
 Show them you are interested in them as a person, and not just as an employee.

 6. Meet in person

 While technology allows us to connect in amazing ways, nothing can ever replace a handshake or a face-to-face conversation.
 So whenever you have the opportunity for human interaction, absolutely take advantage of it.